madickinson/Books-Read/2019-Books.md

   - Florey, Kitty Burns. _Script & Scribble: The Rise and Fall of Handwriting._ Brooklyn: Melville House Publishing, 2009.
   - Thomson, George L. "Better Handwriting."
 Harmondsworth: Penguin Books Ltd., 8 July 1955.
   - Ryrie, Alec. _Protestants: The Faith That Made the Modern World._ Viking, 2017.
+  - Shepherd, Margaret. _The Art of the Personal Letter: A Guide to Connecting Through the Written Word._ New York: Broadway Books, 2008.
+  - Way, Gerard and Gabriel Ba. _The Umbrella Academy_.
+Vol. One: Apocalypse Suite.
+Milwaukie: Dark Horse, 2008.

  ### Reading
   - Getty, Barbara and Inga Dubay. _Write Now_.
 First.
 Portland: Continuing Education Press, 1986.